 Enable TLS between TiDB Clients and Servers

-Non-encrypted connection between TiDB's server and clients is allowed by default, which enables third parties that monitor channel traffic to know the data sent and received between the server and the client, including query content and query results.
+Non-encrypted connection between TiDB's server and clients is allowed by default, which enables third parties that monitor channel traffic to know the data sent and received between the server and the client, including but not limited to query content, query results, and so on.
 If a channel is untrustworthy (such as if the client is connected to the TiDB server via a public network), then a non-encrypted connection is prone to information leakage.
 In this case, for security reasons, it is recommended to require an encrypted connection.

 The TiDB server supports the encrypted connection based on the TLS (Transport Layer Security).
 The protocol is consistent with MySQL encrypted connections and is directly supported by existing MySQL clients such as MySQL Client, MySQL Shell and MySQL drivers.
 TLS is sometimes referred to as SSL (Secure Sockets Layer).
 Because the SSL protocol has known security vulnerabilities, TiDB does not support SSL.
 TiDB supports the following protocols: TLSv1.0, TLSv1.1, TLSv1.2 and TLSv1.3.